axibase/atsd/installation/aws-emr-s3.md

 The `<key-name>` parameter corresponds to the name of the private key used to log in to cluster nodes.

 The `<subnet>` parameter is required when launching particular instance types.
-To find out the correct subnet for your account, launch a sample cluster manually in the AWS EMR console and review the settings using AWS CLI export.
+To discover the correct subnet for your account, launch a sample cluster manually in the AWS EMR Console and review the settings using AWS CLI export.

 ```bash
 --ec2-attributes KeyName=ec2-pkey,SubnetId=subnet-6ab5ca46,EmrManagedMasterSecurityGroup=sg-521bcd22,EmrManagedSlaveSecurityGroup=sg-9604d2e6    \